lildude/starling-sweeper/README.md

   - `SWEEP_THRESHOLD` - the threshold, in _pence_, for incoming payments to trigger a sweep.
   - `ACCOUNT_UID` - the identifier of the Starling account on which you want this to run.
   - `REDIS_URL` - the URL for the Redis database you want to use.
+  - `FUNCTION_APP` - the name of your Azure Function app.
   You should probably use the [Key Vault](https://azure.microsoft.com/services/key-vault/) for all secrets to be extra safe.
 - Deploy the application, either using [VSCode](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-other?tabs=go%2Clinux#publish-the-project-to-azure) or via GitHub Actions by pushing to `main` or merging a pull request into `main`.